Fragsurf/Graybox/README.md

 Additionally, it is a minimal game engine built mostly for testing and internal purposes.
 Graybox.Bunnyhop is a game project with example usage.

-The format is simple and easy; you can use it for your game, too.
-But more work must be done to make it simple and easy for you.
-For example, there is no documentation or way of describing your game's entities, currently, it's a static file created for Fragsurf, i.e. `Graybox.Bunnyhop/Assets/Entities/Deathmatch.json`
+## Can I use it for my game?

-## What else?
+Yes, but it's not user-friendly yet.
+The format is simple and easy, but there is no documentation or way of describing your game's entities.
+Currently, it's a static file created for Fragsurf, i.e. `Graybox.Bunnyhop/Assets/Entities/Deathmatch.json`

-Bunnyhop and surf have thrived for a very long time thanks to the passion of its community.
-We want to continue that, and give creators the tools they need to build awesome maps.
+I won't provide direct support as my time is limited.
+Documentation will eventually be created to explain everything.

 ## Roadmap